dolphindb/release/1.20/README.md

 * Can use more than 2 grouping columns in the "pivot by" clause of a SQL statement.
 Can also use multiple metrics in the "select" clause when a SQL statement has the "pivot by" clause. (**1.20.4**)
 * Can subscribe to a DolphinDB stream table from external network. (**1.20.4**)
 * Aggregate functions such as `avg`, moving window functions such as `mavg`, and cumulative window functions such as `cumavg` all support matrix input.
 The calculations are conducted within each column of the matrix. (**1.20.5**)
+* The TCP_USER_TIMEOUT parameter can be enabled for the socket connection between the API and DolphinDB server.
+If high-availability is enabled in Linux version, after enabling TCP_USER_TIMEOUT, the client and peer server can more quickly detect the failure of the data node due to power outage. (**1.20.5**)
+* The socket connection on the server side enables the TCP keep-alive mechanism (SO_KEEPALIVE).
+When the client is accidentally disconnected, it can be detected more promptly to release the connection and recover resources. (**1.20.5**)
+* When copying a matrix, the row and column labels of the matrix are also copied. (**1.20.6**)
+* The web management interface of single node mode now supports HTTPS. (**1.20.6**)
+* Function `rank` accepts a matrix as input, i.e., rank the elements within each column of the matrix. (**1.20.6**)

 > Bug fixes: